ajitgoel/Notes/InterviewQuestions/OOAD/Notes.md

 }

 **d.
 Interface Segregation Principle**
-The Interface Segregation Principle states that clients should not be forced to implement interfaces they don’t use.
+==The Interface Segregation Principle states that clients should not be forced to implement interfaces they don’t use.==

 **Existing Design**
 Let’s assume we have to implement a new Robot class in this design. **Robots** will need to implement the **IWorker** interface because robots works.
 On the other side, they don’t have to implement it because they don’t eat.
 If we keep the present design, the new Robot class is forced to implement the “eat” method.